-Like we said, when they ask “What makes you unique” they’re really looking for what makes you a perfect fit to help their company.
+As we said when they ask “What makes you unique” they’re really looking for what makes you a perfect fit to help their company.

 And now that you have everything laid out it’s time to show them.

-This is where the knowledge of the company and position come into play.
+This is where the knowledge of the company and position comes into play.
 A lot of the time you can find what they want written word for word on the job description page.

 It might be growing sales 5% month over month.
 It could be drafting grants for various departments.